 Have you experienced the loss of a loved one?
 Do you think their death may be the result of the reckless, negligent, or intentional actions of a person or entity?

 Contact The Law Place to schedule a free consultation and find out what damages you may be entitled to.
-Our professional and experienced team of lawyers work together on every case.
+Our experienced team of lawyers work together on every case.
 No stone will be left unturned in our thorough approach to the individual needs of you and your family.
 File your wrongful death action with us to make certain you have the best available law firm on your side.
 We guarantee exceptional legal aid during your time of tragedy.

 Focus on healing the wounds left by the unexpected departure of your loved one.
 Let us deal with the rest.
 Call The Law Place at (941) 444-4444 for your free consultation today.